 On the 31 August 2019, the Chancellor announced an additional £400m for 16 to 19 education for academic year 2020 to 2021.
 As a result, we will be increasing the funding rate for 16 to 19 education, including T Levels, by 4.7% and the new funding rates have now been published.

-As the first T Level providers start gearing up to roll-out the first 3 courses from September 2020, the Government has also announced an additional £3.75 million for 2019 to 2020 to help them with the cost of working closely with Government on the design of the programme such as attending design workshops, and producing high quality materials.
+As the first T Level providers start gearing up to roll-out the first 3 courses from September 2020, the Government has announced that the Early Adopter Development Fund will continue for a further year to help the early providers the cost of working closely with Government on the design of the programme such as attending design workshops, and producing high quality materials.

 Support for professional development

 To ensure that T Levels deliver great outcomes for learners, we are committed to ensuring that teachers and leaders have the support they need to deliver them well.
-The new T Level Professional Development (TLPD) offer, led by the Education and Training Foundation (ETF) has been available since May this year at no charge to providers planning to deliver T Levels from 2020 and in the future.
+The T Level Professional Development (TLPD) offer, led by the Education and Training Foundation (ETF) has been available since May 2019 at no charge to providers planning to deliver T Levels from 2020 and in the future.